combatwombat/monsterdon-replay/README.md

 ## Development

 This is a hobby project, with a focus on small, fast and fun code.
 It deliberately doesn't use frameworks or libraries, other than my own small ones, to keep the whole code base tiny and efficient.
-This also means, that it doesn't scale well if new features should be added.
-In that case we might add alpine.js or use the component capabilities of RTF (Rob's Tiny Framework) with HTMX.
-But feel free to fork and rebuild it in Laravel, React or some such :D

-RTF is a basic MVC framework with a router, Controllers and Views.
+RTF (Rob's Tiny Framework) is a small MVC framework with a router, Controllers and Views.
 No models for now, only a DB abstraction layer.
+If the app grows, we could use alpine.js and the component capabilities of RTF with HTMX (think poor mans Livewire).
+But for now it's full pages and Vanilla JS.

 Files: